xyliatgithub/IntroInfoSec-2026/lab5/README.md

 ## Environment Setup

-Note: In general there are two options to install the software package used for this lab either in a VM or on your computer directly.
+Note: In general, there are two options for installing the software package used in this lab:
+	1.	inside a virtual machine (VM), or
+	2.	directly on your own computer (macOS or Windows).
+For most students, reusing the SEED VM from previous labs is recommended, but installing locally is also supported.

 > [!IMPORTANT]
 > If your laptop runs into VM issues, you can always do the lab on the **MSSI Lab** computers.
 First **activate your ISI/MSSI account**: https://wiki.isi.jhu.edu/index.php/MSSI_Accounts.
 For details, see Christopher Venghaus’s email titled **“MSSI Account Information.”**

-### Intel/AMD Machines x86-64 (Using VM)
+### Intel/AMD Machines x86-64
-Please reuse the VM/environment from **Lab 1**.
+Please reuse the **VM/environment** from **Lab 1**.
 If you already finished Lab 1 setup, you can skip this section.
 Otherwise, follow: [Lab 1 – Environment Setup](../lab1/README.md#environment-setup).

 #### Install ARX on the SEED VM: